ghc/ghc/docs/users_guide/ghci.rst

     consuming large amounts of space, or if you need repeatable performance measurements.

+    This option doesn't work in the current release.

 .. ghci-cmd:: :set +s

     Display some stats after evaluating each expression, including the